 R.N. applicants must meet the general admission requirements of MWSC and the admission requirements of the Department of Nursing.
-In addition, the R.N. must be currently registered in Missouri OR be eligible for such; must have a minimum of twelve (12) months work experience as an R.N. within the past 3 years; and must have at least 30 hours of college level work to include the following courses or equivalents:
+In addition, the R.N. must be currently registered in Missouri OR be eligible for such; must have a minimum of twelve (12) months work experience as an R.N. within the past 3 years; and must have at least 30 hours of college level work.
+Specific admission and retention requirements for all students are available in the departmental office.